Sarah Jane Ferguson: After her retirement

-Following her playing retirement, Sands continued to be involved in baseball in one capacity or another ever since, from Little League coach to women's softball, to keep her love of the game going.
+Following her playing retirement, Sands continued to be involved in baseball, from Little League coach to women's softball, to keep her love of the game going.
 She also has been an active collaborator of the AAGPBL Players Association since its foundation in 1987.
-The association was largely responsible for the opening of a permanent display at the Baseball Hall of Fame and Museum in Cooperstown, New York since November 5, 1988 that honors those who were part of this unique experience.
+The association was largely responsible for the opening of a permanent display at the Baseball Hall of Fame and Museum in Cooperstown, New York since November 5, 1988 that honors those who were part of this experience.
 Sands was among the 61 former players who were in Cooperstown for 10 days of filming for the Penny Marshall's film.
-Notably, the AAGPBL veterans played on Doubleday Field in the final scene scored to Madonna's song This Used to be My Playground.
+The AAGPBL veterans played on Doubleday Field in the final scene scored to Madonna's song This Used to be My Playground.

 In 2003, Sands was inducted into her alma mater Bloomsburg High School's Graduates of Distinction Hall of Fame.
 She also was asked to throw the ceremonial first pitch to the USA Olympic Softball team during the squad's visit to Williamsport in 2007.
 In addition, she sat on the panel on two Society for American Baseball Research meetings celebrated in 1974 and 1995.
 I am truly blessed!
 The good Lord gave me the love of baseball and the talent to play.
 I had a dream and God intervened and made it possible.
-Now it's my turn to repay that debt, she said flatly.
+Now it's my turn to repay that debt, she said.

 Sands returned to Cooperstown in March 2010, when the Hall of Fame authorities invited her for a celebration of Women's History Month.
-She is still living in her homeland of Orangeville, Pennsylvania.
+As of 2010 she was living in Orangeville, Pennsylvania.

-Starting in 2012, "Salty" has been the Guest Speaker at several New York State High School Softball Hall of Fame Induction Ceremonies, held in Herkimer, New York (not too far from Cooperstown, New York).